B. SUMMER SCHOOL ADMISSIONS

 I am not from Canada.
 What kind of visa will I require?

-Visa requirements remain the responsibility of individual applicants based on their nationality and employment/student status.
-Please contact the relevant authorities at your university, organization, or consulate to inquire about your personal visa requirements.
+All visa requirements are the responsibility of individual applicants based on their nationality and employment/student status.
+Please contact the relevant authorities at your university, organization, or consulate.****** to be developed

 I have other questions.
 Where can I get more information?